johnmurphy/heating-oil-multivariate-regression/README.md

 * VIF > 5 to 10	Highly correlated

 Note:
 Conservatively a VIF > 5 can be problematic; however, there is much debate as to the "best" threshold.
 Some suggest that VIF between 1 and 5 indicates that there is a moderate correlation, but it is not severe enough to warrant corrective measures.
-I do not rely 100% on this measure, but use it as a piece of diagnotics information to help me better understand the data and its relationships.
+I do not rely 100% on this measure, but use it as an additional piece information to help me better understand the data and its relationships.

 ````
 > # Build a Regression model with Heating_Oil as the response/target variable.